Woe Unto You or Rest?

 Pleasing Him

 Someone has said probably more than once: One of these days I’m going to stop drinking, and cussing, and chasing women.
-Well, that would be a fine thing if you were to clean up your life, but cleaning up your life without first having faith in Christ will still end in hell.
+Well, that would be a fine thing if you were to clean up your life, but just cleaning up your life without saving faith will still end in hell.

 You see it’s not about anything that you do.
 It’s about what Jesus Christ has already done.
 This is God’s grace.